zhiwenh/delib/README.md

 ## Requirements

 You need to have an Ethereum node to connect with.
-Delib has been tested with [geth](https://github.com/ethereum/go-ethereum/wiki/geth).
+Delib has currently only been tested with [geth](https://github.com/ethereum/go-ethereum/wiki/geth).
 The Mac OSX install commands with brew are shown below.
 [Click here](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum) for additional install information.

 ```
 brew tap ethereum/ethereum